Koh Lipe Island, Thailand: My First Solo Travel Experience

 Fun fact: We had never met in real life before this.
 Only Instagram chats.
 Risky?
 Maybe.
 Exciting?
 Definitely!

 The next morning, I was supposed to be picked up by a pre-booked car, but guess what?
 No-show! 😑 Thankfully, the amazing receptionist at The Hive Hostel helped us sort things out.
 But instead of a car, a guy showed up on a motorcycle.
-And he asked us to ride three on one bike—without helmets!
-Excuse me?! 😂
+Then he asked us to ride together—three of us on one bike, no helmets!
+Um, excuse me?! 😂

 Was it terrifying?
 Yes.
 Did it feel like an adventure?
 Also yes.